rfly-openha/documents/2_tutorial/template_of_document.md

 # `template_of_document`

-This is a template for developers to form a document for their user-defined function, which is important and useful for beginners to learn how to call the function.
+This is a template for developers to write a document for their user-defined function, which is important and useful for beginners to learn how to call the function.
-The work might be boring and dull but significant.
+The work might be boring and dull but significant at the same time.

 Some basic rules are listed in this file, including the use of words, phrases, syntax, etc.
 Hope that it can assist you to write a formal, neat, and easy-to-understand document that is also consistent with ours.

-**Please note that here are just some suggestions rather than laws or regulations.
+**Please note that there are just some suggestions rather than laws or regulations.
 To make yourself understood by other users is always the first thing that you need to concern about.**

-Be free to @[CuiiGen](https://github.com/CuiiGen) if you have any questions.
+Please be free to @[CuiiGen](https://github.com/CuiiGen) if you have any questions.
 It's quite a pleasure for us to have you.

 ## Syntax